This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Qatar.

 Can arbitration awards be appealed or challenged in local courts?
 What are the grounds and procedure?

-The applicant was not duly notified of the appointment of an arbitrator or of the arbitration proceedings, or the applicant failed to submit a defence for any reasons falling
+The party seeking the annulment or contesting the arbitral award has not been duly notified of the appointment of the arbitrator or the arbitral proceedings, or was unable to present its defence for any reason beyond its control;

 Can the parties waive any rights of appeal or challenge to an award by agreement before the dispute arises (such as in the arbitration clause)?

-It is not permissible for the parties to agree to waive the right to file an annulment action.
+No it is not possible for the parties to waive the right to file an annulment action.

 To what extent might a state or state entity successfully raise a defence of state or sovereign immunity at the enforcement stage?